mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 wig files a select "View->Quality Control" in the menu; this will display some plots of read-count distribution.
 Ideally, you want most of your datasets to fall along the diagonal on a QQ-plot.
-Real data will often deviate somewhat (I will be more quantitative about this in future), but if a dataset skew far off of the diagonal, it could causes problems with analyses like resampling.
+Real data will often deviate somewhat (I will try to be more quantitative about this in the future), but if a dataset skews far off from the diagonal, it could cause problems with analytical methods like resampling or the HMM.

 .. image:: http://saclab.tamu.edu/essentiality/transit/QC_example.png

 Below the plots are a table of statistics.
-While there are not rigorous criteria for defining "bad" datasets, rules of thumb I use for "good" datasets are: density>30%, NZmean>10.
-In addition, I look at MaxReadCount and Skewness as indicators.
-Typically, MaxReadCount will be in the range of 1000-10,000.
+While there are not rigorous criteria for defining "bad" datasets, rules of thumb I use for "good" datasets are: density>30% (ideally >50%) and NZmean>10 (ideally >50).
+In addition, I look
+at MaxReadCount and Skewness as indicators.
+Typically, MaxReadCount will be in the range of a few thousand to tens-of-thousands.
 If you see individual sites with counts in the range of 10^5-10^6, it might mean you have some positive selection at a site (e.g. biological, or due to PCR jackpotting), and this can have the effect of reducing counts and influencing the distribution at all the other sites.
+If MaxReadCount<100, that is also probably problematic (either not enough reads, or possibly skewing).
 Also, skewness>30 often (but not always) signals a problem.
 Kurtosis doesn't seem to be very meaningful.
 The reason it is not easy to boil all these down to a simple set of criteria is that some some of the metrics interact with each other.
-(I am working on new QC metrics for a future release of Transit, TRI, 10/10/18)
+I am working on new QC metrics for a future release of Transit (TRI, 10/10/18).

 If you have a "bad" or poorly-behaving or "skewed" dataset (e.g. with mostly low counts, dominated by a few high counts), right now the only remedy you